Cycling alongside vineyards in Sonoma County

 Lake Sonoma Recreation Area, Geyserville

-Turn right — briefly — onto Dry Creek Road; then left onto Canyon Road and a gradual uphill climb.
+Turn right — briefly — onto Dry Creek Road; then left onto Canyon Road for a gradual uphill climb.
 From the top you’ll descend into Alexander Valley.
 Turn right onto Geyserville Avenue and into the small town of Geyserville, which hasn’t changed much since the late 1800s.

 Chefs prepare pizza in front of a wood burning oven at Diavola Pizzeria & Salumeria, Geyserville